 The employer is not allowed to require a medical note in respect of the relative, nor can the employee be required to give details of the medical condition of the relative.
 The employer may only require the employee to disclose the name of the relative and his or her relationship to the employee, and to state that the absence was required because of the relative's injury, illness or medical emergency.

 Employees who take personal emergency leave are entitled to the same rights as employees who take pregnancy or parental leave.
 For example, employers cannot threaten, fire or penalize in any other way an employee who takes or plans on taking a personal emergency leave.
-See "Rights During Pregnancy and Parental Leaves" in the Pregnancy and Parental Leave chapter.
+See “Rights for Employees Taking Pregnancy and Parental Leaves” in the Pregnancy and Parental Leave chapter.

 Certain professionals may not take personal emergency leave where it would constitute an act of professional misconduct or a dereliction of professional duty.
-For a list of professions to which this special rule applies, please refer to Professionals in the Special Rule Tool.
+For a list of professions to which this special rule applies, please refer to the EMS, Healthcare, Health Professionals and the Government, White Collar, Professionals sections in the Special Rule Tool, available at Ontario.ca/ESAtools.